tesnikio/RedditScraper/README.md

 ## Exploratory Data Analysis

 Here I used Jupyter Notebook with internal comments (read inside) to demonstrate the data in the most convenient way.
 I used Pandas for table data, Seaborn and Matplotlib for plotting and Numpy for math and statistics.

+## Conclusion

+All comments and assumptions could be found in my notebook in Markdown cells.